jpclipffel/ansible_collection.container/README.md

 ### `config`

-* Manages the system-wide container configuration.
+* Manages the system-wide container configuration
 * Documentation: [link](roles/config/README.md)

 > Not suitable for Containerd which uses its own configuration: see role `jpclipffel.container.containerd`